codeguy/Slim-Documentation-3/03-get-started/06-error-handling/page.md

 ## 500 System Errors

-A "500 System Error" occurs when something on the web server side of things goes wrong.
+A **500 System Error** occurs when something on the web server side of things goes wrong.
 Your code may throw an unexpected exception, your database may be down, remote APIs may not respond as you expect them to.
 The Slim Framework application can help you anticipate and handle these unexpected errors.

-Slim's default "System Error" handler will send a `HTTP/1.1 500` response with a simple response body that reads "Something went wrong".
+Slim's default **System Error** handler will send a `HTTP/1.1 500` response with a simple response body that reads "Something went wrong".
 You are encouraged to override the default "System Error" handler with your own custom handler.

-To register a custom "System Error" handler, use the Slim Framework application instance's `error` method.
+To register a custom **System Error** handler, use the Slim Framework application instance's `error` method.
 The method argument should be an invokable object or anything that returns `true` for `is_callable()`.
+The argument value will receive the Exception instance as its single argument if and when it is invoked.

 ### Debug Mode